joel-st/shp-icon/readme.txt

 == Installation ==

-1. Upload the `shp-icon` folder to the `/wp-content/plugins/` directory
+1. Upload the `svg-icons-for-wordpress` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Read the plugins help page how to prepare your icons the right way.